-Thus the fancy color diamonds you’ll find at Brian Gavin are quite rare and cost more than white diamonds.
-However fancy colored diamonds might be more affordable than you imagine.
-Fancy color diamonds make a statement that is undeniably as unique as the beauty of each individual diamond.
-Every fancy color diamond is truly individual in nature due to the intensity of color and saturation.
+Thus the fancy color diamonds you’ll find at Brian Gavin are quite rare and that is why they cost more than white diamonds.
+Be that as it may, fancy colored diamonds might be more affordable than you imagine.
+Seeing that fancy color diamonds are undeniably unique and individual it is a cost worth considering.
+As a matter of fact, every fancy color diamond is truly individual in nature due to the intensity of color and saturation.

-It seems like every fancy colored diamond that I’ve seen that has been irradiated looks like it is more neon in color than something which occurs naturally in nature.
-However I’ve seen some diamonds which have been heat treated that looked perfectly fine… So I’m not necessarily opposed to fancy colored diamonds which have been heat treated to enhance the color.
+With that in mind, I’m not necessarily opposed to fancy colored diamonds that have been heat treated to enhance the color.
 However there is a part of me which definitely prefers the purity of a fancy colored diamond which is natural in color and which has not been enhanced.
 By the same token, one gem laboratory recently determined that the color of lab-grown fancy colored diamonds might not be stable.

 The term "Distribution" refers to how evenly the color is dispersed throughout the diamond crystal.
 This is largely determined by how the shape and facet structure of the diamond.
 Diamond color can be even or unevenly distributed throughout the diamond.

 The least expensive fancy colored diamonds tend to be those which are brown in hue.
-Brown diamonds are frequently marketed as chocolate and champagne diamonds.
-However don't let the price of these diamonds fool you, they can be quite pretty in the right intensity.
+Brown diamonds are frequently marketed as champagne or chocolate colored diamonds.
+However, don't let the price of these diamonds fool you, they can be quite pretty in the right intensity.

 Regular readers of my blog are likely to try and determine what the best proportions are for a fancy colored diamond.
 Let me save you some time, because fancy colored diamonds are cut to deepen the intensity of color.
-Fancy color diamonds are not necessarily cut to maximize brilliance or light return.
+With that in mind, fancy color diamonds are not necessarily cut to maximize brilliance or light return.
 That means that fancy colored diamonds are all about the color and not necessarily the sparkle factor.

 As a matter of fact, when a diamond cutter evaluates a piece of diamond rough that exhibits color, the purpose is to determine the best way to cut the diamond to intensify the color.
-The color in diamonds tends to run through the crystal in bands of color, which can be diluted or intensified depending on the shape and facet structure.
+The color in diamonds tends to run through the crystal in bands of color that can be diluted or intensified depending on the shape and facet structure.

 Fancy colored diamonds from Brian Gavin are available in a variety of shapes and sizes.
 The most common shape of fancy colored diamond seems to be the cushion cut diamond.
-Perhaps because the cushion cut shape provides enough depth to enable the diamond cutter to be able to shape and facet the diamond crystal in a manner which intensifies the color.
+Perhaps this is because the cushion cut shape provides enough depth to enable the diamond cutter to shape and facet the diamond crystal in a manner that create more intense color.

 One of the rarest shapes of fancy colored diamonds is round because that facet structure creates too much light return and sparkle.
-As a matter of fact, round brilliant ideal cut diamonds are great for masking color, not enhancing fancy colors.
+As a matter of fact, round brilliant ideal cut diamonds are great for masking color, but not so good for enhancing fancy colors.